brianmcn/Zelda1RandoTools/doc/use.md

 of the dungeon map to switch to 'grab mode', which allows you to pick up entire segments of dungeon rooms and doors and move them at once (cut & paste) to fix an offset map.

+#### Vanilla dungeon maps

 Non-hidden dungeon numbers: FQ and SQ checkboxes will show First Quest or Second Quest outlines for that dungeon number.
-Hidden dungeon numbers: 'FQ/SQ' button pops up all the vanilla dungeon shape outlines for you to choose from, with hover previews and hinting which ones
-    are compatible with your current room markup.
+Hidden dungeon numbers: 'FQ/SQ' button pops up all the vanilla dungeon shape outlines for you to choose from, with hover previews, and hinting which ones are compatible with your current room markup.

-Dungeon tracking has no semantic meaning to the tracker, and can be used by the player however they see fit.

-When your mouse is inside the dungeon map area, the location of that dungeon will be highlighted on the overworld map.

 ## <a id="main-dr"></a> Dungeon Rooms